-

 T3 returns (including Schedule 15 where required) are due within 90 days of a trust’s tax year end.

 Failure to comply with these requirements will result in significant penalties.
 If a trust fails to meet the filing deadline, it will be subject to a penalty of $25 per day, with a minimum penalty of $100 and a maximum of $2,500.
-Moreover, if a trust fails to file—either knowingly or due to gross negligence—the additional penalty will be the greater of $2,500 or 5% of the maximum value of property held during the year.
+If a trust fails to file—either knowingly or due to gross negligence—an additional penalty, equal to the greater of $2,500 and 5% of the maximum value of property held during the year, may apply.

-Finance proposes to broaden the list of exemptions from having to file Schedule 15.
-Types of trust that won’t be required to file if the changes are enacted include:
+The August 15 draft legislation proposes to broaden the list of exemptions from having to file Schedule 15.
+If enacted, the following types of trust won’t be required to file for tax years ending December 31, 2024 and onwards:

-1. Trusts whose assets have a total FMV of $50,000 or less throughout the tax year (without restrictions on asset type).
-This would replace the current $50,000 exemption that limits the types of assets that can be held to qualify.
+- Trusts whose assets have a total FMV of $50,000 or less throughout the tax year without restrictions on asset type (instead of the current $50,000 exemption with restrictions on asset type).

-- The total FMV of the trust property is $250,000 or less throughout the tax year, provided the trust’s holdings are limited to certain types of assets (such as deposits, listed securities, guaranteed investment certificates issued by Canadian banks, personal-use property, and debt obligations issued by the government or a publicly listed entity).
+- The total FMV of the trust property is $250,000 or less throughout the tax year, provided the trust’s holdings are limited to certain types of assets (e.g., money, listed securities, guaranteed investment certificates issued by Canadian banks, personal-use property, and debt obligations issued by the government or a publicly listed entity).
+This list of assets broadens further for tax years ending December 31, 2025 onwards to include deposits in a Canadian bank, trust company, or credit union, and a GIC issued by a credit union.

-- The funds are required to be held in trust under the relevant rules of professional conduct or federal or provincial law, and
+- The funds are required to be held in trust under the relevant rules of professional conduct or federal or provincial law

-4. Certain statutorily-created trusts requiring the trustee to hold the property for a specific purpose.
+- Certain statutorily-created trusts requiring the trustee to hold the property for a specified purpose, such as those of bankruptcy trustees.

 Finance proposes to narrow the definition of a settlor for Schedule 15 to exclude lenders.
-Specifically, a settlor would only include direct or indirect transferors of property to the trust.
-A new exception is proposed for transfers at FMV or pursuant to a legal obligation, regardless of whether the transferor is non-arm’s length or arm’s length.
+Specifically, a settlor would include any person or partnership that has directly or indirectly transferred property to the trust.
+This excludes transfers at FMV or pursuant to a legal obligation, regardless of whether the transferor is non-arm’s length or arm’s length.

 If enacted, this change would apply for taxation years ending December 31, 2024 and onwards.